ctnava/rxtechnotes/1_duties_law.md

   - **Other Electronic (ePHI)**: Emails, EHRs, text messages, or files stored on computers or mobile devices

 - **NPI (National Provider Identifier)**: 10-digit number assigned to healthcare providers for standardized identification.
 Each covered entity may receive only one unique NPI, similar to a person's Social Security Number (SSN), and must be used for all standard transactions covered by HIPAA.
-- **NPP (Notice of Privacy Practices)**: Outlines how patient info is used and protected; patients must sign acknowledgment, retained for 6 years from the last date of service.
+- **NPP (Notice of Privacy Practices)**: Outlines how patient info is used and protected; patients must sign acknowledgment, retained for 6 years from the date of creation or last date in effect (whichever is later) and usually means from the last date of service.

 Under HIPAA, medical personnel cannot disclose any PHI to anyone other than the patient unless the patient has given express consent, including spouses & relatives.
 One such form of consent is a Release of Information form that is typically used to transfer PHI to another healthcare facility or to receive for their personal use.